kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] App1: Rolling deployment.
 App2: Blue/Green deployment.
 - [ ] App1: Blue/Green deployment.
 App2: Rolling deployment.
-- [x] App1: Canary deployment.
+- [ ] App1: Canary deployment.
 App2: Rolling deployment.
 - [ ] App1: Rolling deployment.
 App2: Canary deployment.

 ### You use Azure Container Registry Tasks commands to quickly build, push, and run a Docker container image natively within Azure, showing how to offload your "inner-loop" development cycle to the cloud.
 ACR Tasks is a suite of features within Azure Container Registry to help you manage and modify container images across the container lifecycle.
 References: https://docs.microsoft.com/en-us/azure/container-registry/container-registry-quickstart-task-cli You need to implement Project4.
 What should you do first?

 - [ ] Add the FROM instruction in the Dockerfile file.
 - [ ] Add a Copy and Publish Build Artifacts task to the build pipeline.
-- [x] Add a Docker task to the build pipeline.
+- [ ] Add a Docker task to the build pipeline.
 - [ ] Add the MAINTAINER instruction in the Dockerfile file.

 ### Your company uses Azure DevOps to manage the build and release processes for applications.
 You use a Git repository for applications source control.
-You plan to create a new branch from an existing pull request.
+You plan to create a new branch from an e isting pull request.
 Later, you plan to merge the new branch and the target branch of the pull request.
 You need to use a pull request action to create the new branch.
 The solution must ensure that the branch uses only a portion of the code in the pull request.
 Which pull request action should you use?

 - [ ] Set as default branch.
 - [ ] Approve with suggestions.
-- [x] Cherry-pick.
+- [ ] Cherry-pick.
 - [ ] ReactivateRevert.
 - [ ] Revert.